robotnic/energyaustria-angular/README.md

 ### Loadshift

-The power harvested from renewable, are subtracted from fossil energy.
+The power harvested from renewable, is subtracted from fossil energy.
-If there are no fossiles needed anymore, the hydro power stations will reduce electricity production.

 ```
 P(coal new) = P(coal past) - P(new) + P(past);
 ```
+If there are no fossiles needed anymore, the hydro power stations will reduce electricity production.

 ### Timeshift

-Stored hydro shift the saved energy.
-Water that was not be released from hydro storage, can be used later in time.
+In this step we release Water from hydro storages.